kitsunyan/appindicator-collection/README.md

 The following icon names are used:

-- `telegram-tray` — regular icon
+- `telegram-tray` — regular icon.
-- `telegram-tray-new` — icon for unread messages
+- `telegram-tray-new` — icon for unread messages.
-- `telegram-tray-highlight` — icon for direct private messages
+- `telegram-tray-highlight` — icon for direct private messages.

 Note that `XDG_CURRENT_DESKTOP` variable should be set to `Unity`!